 Your social media presence is essential.
 In a recent survey carried out by SproutSocial, online marketers found that 83% of B2B marketers have used social media to promote their products and services successfully.

-B2B social media marketing requires the B2B marketer to be as social media savvy as possible.
-According to Sproutsocial, an estimated 3.6 billion people are on social media, a number projected to grow to 4.41 billion in the next four years.
+B2B social media marketing requires the B2B marketer and seller to be as social media savvy as possible.
+According to SproutSocial, an estimated 3.6 billion people are on social media, a number projected to grow to 4.41 billion in the next four years.

-B2B influencer marketing utilizes Influencers, thought experts and subject matter experts within your business, industry or market.
-Their expertise, as authors, speakers, analysts lends credibility when promoting your business or product.
+B2B influencer marketing utilizes Influencers, thought experts, and subject matter experts within your business, industry, or market.
+Their expertise, as authors, speakers, and analysts lends credibility when promoting your business or product.

-To find an influencer within your domain or industry you might consider leverating Onalytica.
+To find an influencer within your domain or industry you might consider leveraging Onalytica.